ministryofjustice/security-guidance/docs/national-security-vetting-questions.md

 For posts that require NSV:

 -   The vacancy manager must discuss this with their NSVC and obtain a code which needs to be entered on the CRF submitted to SSCL.
--   If you do not know who your National Security Vetting Contact \(NSVC\) is you can search [here](https://intranet.justice.gov.uk/guidance/hr/recruitment/security-vetting/vetting-contact-point-vcp/).
+-   If you don't know who your NSVC is, see the download [here](https://intranet.justice.gov.uk/guidance/hr/recruitment/security-vetting/vetting-contact-point-vcp/).
 -   SSCL will only accept requests with a valid vetting reference code provided on the CRF.
 -   SSCL will send a link to the candidate so they can complete their on-line security questionnaire on the NSVS portal.